2404-Geico-Dotnet-Ryan/Revature.NetRebeccaCRepository/Exercises/Git_Bash_Exercises/Exercise_2.md

-# Exercise 2: File Management
+# Exercise 2: File Management-- done but will need to practice more

 **Objective:** Learn basic file management commands in Git Bash.